viktoriamahrberg/color-splash-memory/README.md

 ## Issues found during site development

-* Game only flipps three cards:
+* Game only flips three cards:

 ![Bug-window](assets/md-images/screenshots/bug-window.png)

 * Moves-counter: The counter is set up but counts the moves after the third card being flipped.

-I solved above two bugs by sitting down without any stress and tried to understand my logic with console.logging() every tiny step of the flow to understand how it was behaving.
+I solved above two bugs by sitting down without any stress and tried to understand the logic needed with console.logging() every tiny step of the flow to understand how it was behaving.
 This really helped, together with a github repo that I found very useful [Github - memory-game/blob/master](https://github.com/aadhavanm02/memory-game/blob/master/js/app2.js).
 I am proud to say that I managed to solve the logic and make the game function with only these two to my help.

 ### Layout:
 * Issues with the cards fitting and staying in the container has been a recurring problem on smaller devices.
-I should have set it up differently, in grids, from the beginning but tried to solve the issue with Media Queries for all devices down to 285px, by changing the size on the cards to fit into its game-container.
+I should have set it up differently, in grids, from the beginning but tried to solve the issue with Media Queries for all devices down to 285px, by changing the size on the cards to fit into its game-container and size of game-container.

 * Images were loading very slowly although I resized them, so I used TINYPNG.com to compress them as well.